SPF Permerror: How to Fix Too Many DNS Lookups Safely

 - vendor includes left behind after migration

-5. Flatten only if you can maintain it
+6. Flatten only if you can maintain it

 SPF flattening can reduce lookups by replacing nested includes with explicit IPs.
 That can help, but it creates a new responsibility: when the vendor changes their sending IPs, your flattened record must be updated.

 If you flatten, do it deliberately and assign ownership.
 A stale flattened record becomes tomorrow’s outage.
+Prefer vendor includes you can keep under the limit over unowned IP lists.

-6. Validate before and after
+7. Validate before and after

 Check the resulting record in a DNS lookup tool and send test messages through every major platform you kept.